acenews/arccentury/_posts/2019-09-26-The-Three-Towns.md

 authors: [Tea,Emma]
 ---

 We write the year 3400 and the two remaining families are Nana and Banas, scattered everywhere around the Rift.
-During those years, people have gathered together to build amazing structures, such as walls surrounding and protecting the town, bakeries filled with pies and different monuments.
+During those years, people have gathered together to build amazing structures, walls surrounding and protecting the town, bakeries filled with pies and different monuments.

-One of those towns is situated far north at the eastern Rift.
-It was founded by Eve Hammer and with the help of her kids, they managed to build the first structures of the town.
+One of those towns is situated far north at the eastern rift.
+It was founded by Eve Hammer and with the help of her kids, managed to build the first structures of the town.
 Sadly, the Hammers died out at Generation 18 and different families took over and continued to expand.
 ![image](/images/hammer_familytree.jpg)

 Now, some members of the Nana household live there.
 The most astounding building would be the enormous bakery, north of the pen.